kyma-project/website/content/blog-posts/2022-11-18-release-notes-2.9/index.md

 ### NATS server

 NATS server was updated to version 2.9.6.
 For more information read the [NATS server v2.9.6 release notes](https://github.com/nats-io/nats-server/releases/tag/v2.9.6).

+The stream setup was modified for the case of full message storages.
+This state will now lead to the rejection of new messages and the return of error code `507`.
+These changes were introduced to prevent the deletion of old messages.